This time last year I was growing

 There'll be many videos about it.
 One thing that's always been hard for

 me to grow in my old gardens are these larger perennials because

 for the most part, if I was to grow what you see in

 front of me right here, artichoke, it would've taken up maybe I don't

 know a sixth or a seventh of my entire garden.
+We're talking about

 things like rhubarb, artichoke, these larger bush style plants.
-And so

 that's what I've planted right here.
 I've got artichoke lining

 this entire row here.
 I've also planted some rhubarb behind

 it.
 Rhubarb typically, you know, you see it a lot in an English garden.